Mjz86/C_colon/mcc.md

  however because of the ABI nature they will remain valid for the duration of the function call so they are inheritly safe.

- the in-val ( no specifier) does a copy or a drop/relocation  on most occasions .
+ the pass  specifier does a relocation but does not give it back .

  these are ideal for register usage ,  but they introduce more copying and occasionally the need for reference counting if dynamic  referencing is necessary, also because of the strict exception safety  that grantees invariants,  we can optimize on those invariants.